Worries about rising rates halt rally for stocks

 Investors have long been preparing for a gradual increase in bond yields because the Federal Reserve is slowly raising short-term rates and pulling back from the bond purchases it made to aid the economy.
 But a sudden or sharp jump higher in rates could easily upset markets, which have been locked in remarkably calm conditions for more than a year.

 RATE MOVES: The yield on the 10-year Treasury rose to 2.59 percent from 2.55 percent late Tuesday.
-At the start of the year, it was as low as 2.40 percent.
+It was as low as 2.40 percent at the start of the year.

 A report from Bloomberg News said that China is considering a slowdown or halt to its purchases of Treasurys, which helped push rates higher.